Guyverix/fail2ban-flies/README.md

 The logic is now in place for verification of sshpass existing, as that will be necessary when using a password based login.
 I am unsure if Mac's have the same script available but will cross that bridge when I come to it.

 There is a basic web post curl statement using GET as well as a second one for POST.
 The intial PHP version will likely only support GET since it is simpler and we are not dealing with sensitive information.

+Testing is showing that while this is a valid way of blocking the IP addresses, it can and liekly would cause a broadcast storm where the first block forwards to the other hosts who then forward on to the other hosts.
+This must never happen.
+I am going to test a specific jail just for flies and see if this will make the system behave in a sane fashion.